objarni/inkup/README.md

 What happens on "vagrant up"?
 -----------------------------
-The provisioning script is defined in the Vagrantfile, and basically what it does is:

-1. Downloads and imports a Lubuntu 14.04 virtual machine image for VirtualBox
+The provisioning script is defined in the Vagrantfile, and basically what it does is.
+When you type "vagrant up", first it will download a Lubuntu 14.04 virtual machine image, then the provisioning script will do:

-2. Adds the PPA for Inkscape Trunk to the VM
+1. Adds the PPA for Inkscape Trunk to the VM
-3. Installing all packages necessary to build Inkscape from sources
+2. Installing all packages necessary to build Inkscape from sources
-4. Gets the Inkscape source from Launchpad (this step is quite slow; if you think the process has hanged after saying "You have not informed bzr of your Launchpad ID, ..." give it 30 more minutes to try and finish)
+3. Gets the Inkscape source from Launchpad (this step is quite slow; if you think the process has hanged after saying "You have not informed bzr of your Launchpad ID, ..." give it 30 more minutes to try and finish)
-5. Builds Inkscape
+4. Builds Inkscape
-6. Write a finished message with what you can do next (e.g. run Inkscape from within the VM)
+5. Write a finished message with what you can do next (e.g. run Inkscape from within the VM)

 Hey!
 A weird Ubuntu looking Window pops up during build!
 --------------------------------------------------------